-What does the Black Cultural Center mean to you?
+What does the BCC mean to you?

 "The BCC is a place that diversity is strongly promoted.
 Where intellectual, social, emotional and spiritual stimulation is valued and encouraged.
 It's a place where people can feel safe, free from stereotypes and racial indifference.
 Where we learn our potential and face our responsibilities.
 It's a place where I can be proud of who I am and what I represent.
 To me the BCC is HOME!"

 "The Black Cultural Center, in my opinion, means a place of diversity.
 It promotes a general understanding and appreciation for the black culture while supporting the College's high standards.
 It promotes unity and serves as a place for students to gather, reflect, be merry and just enjoy one another."

 -Gina Fitts, Financial Aid

 'The BCC has served me as a home, a getaway, and a space for self-expression; and throughout my time here at Swarthmore it has allowed me to explore my blackness in ways I would never have expected.
 I enter the Black Cultural Center knowing I'll see at least one friend, and I leave conscious and proud of my place in one of Swarthmore's defining communities and institutions."

 -Paul Cato '14, President, Swarthmore African-American Students Society (2012-2013)